How Realtors Can Take Advantage of Smart Home Technology to Win More Listings and Close Faster

 Advanced Tactics That Help Close Deals

-- Stage with smart routines:
+Stage with smart routines

-Pre‑set lighting, climate, and media for property showings; trigger a “goodbye” scene on exit to highlight smart security systems. - Offer virtual demos:
+Pre‑set lighting, climate, and media for property showings; trigger a “goodbye” scene on exit to highlight smart security systems.

-For remote buyers, screen‑share app controls or embed short clips in the listing to demonstrate real estate innovation in action. - Personalize follow‑up:
+For remote buyers, screen‑share app controls or embed short clips in the listing to demonstrate real estate innovation in action.

-Track which features prospects view or ask about; tailor recommendations using predictive analytics in your CRM. - Publish thought leadership:
+Track which features prospects view or ask about; tailor recommendations using predictive analytics in your CRM.

 Share concise explainers on real estate tech trends, starter kits, and onboarding tips to position yourself among leading tech real estate companies in your market.